 To quote The Wall Street Journal, “ad-blocking software potentially hurts publishers more than it does the advertisers users are attempting to avoid.
 Marketers say it’s probably best their ads aren’t displayed to users that strongly dislike them.
 But for publishers that are dependent on ad revenue, they end up effectively giving their content away for free to ad-blocking users.”

 Indeed, it might be more of a problem for you than for the advertiser buying ads on your space.
-However, the fact that blocking ads translates to consuming content for free is debatable.
+However, the fact that blocking ads translates to consuming content for free is legally debatable.
 In fact, the vast majority of ads pay on a Pay-Per-Click basis and not Pay-Per-Impression, so you still wouldn’t get clicks (and money) from users who deliberately avoid ads like pest.

 If you use static ads, you may not need to worry at all; however, if you are run dynamic ads on your blog… read on.